susannebradley/smbradley.com/content/post/between-one-and-one-plus-epsilon.md

 ##### Footnotes
 <a name="reals">1</a> See Georg Cantor's proof of the uncountability of the real numbers given in,
 e.g., this [1994 article](https://www.maa.org/sites/default/files/pdf/upload_library/22/Ford/Gray819-832.pdf) by Robert Gray.
-Not only are there infinitely many real numbers (which would be enough to cause problems in a computing context, since we can obviously only represent finitely many different numbers), but the infinite set is uncountable, meaning that we can't construct a one-to-one mapping from the natural numbers to all the real numbers in an interval .
-The proof is by contradiction: we assume that we have a sequence containing all numbers in $[a,b]$.
-Then Cantor's diagonal argument shows how we can construct a new number not in the sequence by selecting digits from numbers in the sequence and then adding new digits at the end (hence "always digits more than you'll be showing").
+The proof is by contradiction: we assume that we have a sequence containing all numbers in an interval $[a,b]$.
+Then Cantor's diagonal argument shows how we can construct a new number in $[a,b]$ that's not in the sequence by selecting digits from numbers in the sequence and then adding new digits at the end (hence "always digits more than you'll be showing").
 <a name="machEps">2</a> When we say epsilon we are, in this context, referring to *machine* epsilon,
 and not an arbitrary small constant.
 Unfortunately, the scansion of "machine epsilon" doesn't work well with this song, so we've had to make do with the shorthand.
+(Another option would have been to try to make "unit roundoff" work somehow, but that's somehow less poetic-sounding than "epsilon."
+It also would have denied us our repeatedly used semi-rhyme between "epsilon" and "one," and that would just be ignorant.)
 <a name="machEps2">3</a> Machine epsilon (which we'll denote here by $\epsilon$) is the smallest number such
 that $1 + \epsilon$ is greater than $1$ in machine representation.
 Hence, anything between $1$ and $1 + \epsilon$ will be (inaccurately) represented on a computer as being equal to $1$ -- so, this is a great, unknown space, much like "just around the